detorresramos/CaramelDB/README.md

 As defined in [Dillinger, et al. (2022)](https://drops.dagstuhl.de/storage/00lipics/lipics-vol233-sea2022/LIPIcs.SEA.2022.4/LIPIcs.SEA.2022.4.pdf), a *retrieval data structure* $D$ for a static function $f \colon S \to \{0, 1\}^r$ is an index that returns $f(x)$ for any $x \in S$ and any value for $x \notin S$.
 A highly desirable goal in both theory and practice is to represent $D$ with as little space as possible.
 To that end, a *succinct retrieval data structure* is an index that uses only $(1 + o(1))r|S|$ bits of space, just slightly more than the information-theoretic lower bound of $r|S|$ bits.

-In the age of massive datasets and machine learning, we observe that numerous applications may benefit from succinct retrieval structures.
-For example, many industrial search and recommendation systems services reply on computationally expensive machine learning models to compute results.
-Since executing these queries in real-time is prohibitively expensive, these services often cache the most frequently issues queries along with their corresponding results for faster and more cost-effective serving.
+In the modern age of massive datasets, numerous applications can benefit from succinct retrieval structures.
+For example, many industrial search and recommendation systems services rely on computationally intensive machine learning models to compute results.
+Since executing these queries in real-time is prohibitively expensive, these services often cache the most frequently issued queries along with their corresponding results for faster and more cost-effective serving.
 As search traffic volume increases over time, it becomes increasingly desirable to store this cache in as few bits as possible via succinct retrieval methods.

 ## A Simple Example

-For a concrete illustration of succinct retrieval in practice, let's take the example of an e-commerce product search engine that wishes to cache pairs of frequently issues search queries and their corresponding results.
+For a concrete illustration of succinct retrieval in practice, let's take the example of an e-commerce product search engine that caches pairs of frequently issues search queries and their corresponding results.
 For instance, a query such as "red shoes" might map to a list of relevant product ids ["A1", "A2", "A3", ...].
 We then wish to construct a static look-up table to serve these frequent queries and avoid having to execute the more expensive search engine pipeline each time.

 Below, we illustrate how a developer might construct such a minimal product search example using our Python API.